Top 10 Causes of Fatal Distracted Driving Crashes

 April is Distracted Driving Awareness Month

-Actions like these may only take seconds to do, but they lead to over 3,000 deaths and 400,000 injuries each year.
+Actions like these may only take seconds to do, but they lead to over 3,477 deaths and 391,000 injuries each year.
 These deaths and injuries are all preventable.

-Erie Insurance conducted a study of police report data to discover the top 10 causes of fatal distracted driving crashes.
-The findings and the percentage of crashes caused by that distraction are listed below.
-Note that since the data is based on police officers’ judgment, the numbers are difficult to verify.
-Some drivers may not tell police that they were distracted at the time of the crash.
+Erie Insurance studied data to uncover the top 10 causes of fatal distracted driving crashes.
+The findings and percentage of crashes caused by each distraction are listed below.
+Note the data is based on police officers’ reports.
+Some drivers may not admit to police that they were distracted at the time of the crash.

 10) Smoking-Related Behaviors – 1%

 Smoking-related behaviors include smoking, lighting a cigarette and tapping away the ashes.
-Even though fewer Americans smoke cigarettes than ever before, smoking still contributes to distracted driving crashes.
+Fewer Americans smoke cigarettes than ever before.
+But, smoking still contributes to fatal distracted driving crashes.

-Smoking while driving is hazardous because it involves taking your hand off the wheel.
+Smoking and driving is dangerous because it involves taking your hand off the wheel.
 The process of lighting and smoking a cigarette takes time.
 Your eyes and attention will be off the road.
-Also, your hand will be off of the wheel for several minutes.
+Also, your hand will be off of the wheel.
 It will be more difficult to react to situations on the road with a cigarette in your hand.

 9) Moving Objects in Vehicle (such as a pet or insect) – 1%

 Your first reaction after seeing a bug is probably to swat it away or kill it.
-(Or maybe you carefully pick it up with a tissue and let it free.)
+Or you might pick it up with a tissue and set it free.
 But, these things are dangerous to do if you’re driving.
 In fact, one girl caused a four-car crash that injured 11 people when she tried to kill a spider while driving.

-If you see a bug or if your pet is bothering you, pull over if it is safe to do so and address the situation.
-Even if you’re terrified of bugs, taking the time to deal with the spider in a calm manner is better than getting into a crash.
+If you see a bug or if your pet is bothering you, pull over when it is safe to do so and address the situation.
+Even if you’re terrified of bugs, take the time to deal with the spider in a calm manner.
+This is better than getting into a crash or injuring someone else.

-8) Using Device/Controls Integral to Vehicle (adjusting seat, mirrors) – 1%
+8) Using Device/Controls Integral to Vehicle – 1%

 7) Adjusting Audio or Climate Controls – 2%

-Between annoying commercials and songs you don’t like, you may find yourself switching the radio station several times during a car ride.
+Between annoying commercials and bad songs, you may switch the radio station several times during a car ride.
 But, adjusting the radio is a distraction.

 Combat this distraction by creating a playlist on your phone.
 Or, you could create a custom CD to play in the car.
 Additionally, if you have a passenger, give him or her control of the music.

 6) Eating or Drinking – 2%

 It’s hard to resist the french fries you just bought from the fast food drive-thru.
 But, taking your hand off the wheel to eat or drink is risky.
 Enjoy your food in the parking lot before continuing on the road.
-Or, fight the urge and wait until you get home.
+Or, fight the urge and wait until you get to your destination.

-5) Reaching for or Using Device Brought into Vehicle (such as a navigational device, headphones) – 2%
+5) Reaching for or Using Device Brought into Vehicle – 2%

 Reaching for or using a device like a GPS or headphones is dangerous.
-Even if you’re at a red light, your foot could slip off the brake as you stretch your arm to grab an item in the glove compartment.
-Make sure these items are easily accessible and navigational devices are programmed before you start driving.
+Even if you’re at a red light, your attention is diverted.
+Your foot could slip off the brake as you stretch your arm to grab an item in the glove compartment.
+Make sure these items are easily accessible before driving.

-3) Looking at Something Outside the Car (Rubbernecking) – 7%
+3) Looking at Something Outside the Car – 7%

 This is commonly referred to as “rubbernecking.”
-As humans, we’re naturally curious.
-But if you’re checking out the person jogging or looking at the new stores along the roadside is dangerous.
+As humans, we’re always curious.
+But checking out the person jogging or looking at the new stores along the roadside is dangerous.
 This is the #3 cause of fatal distracted driving crashes.
 You’re not paying attention to the road ahead of you.
 Looking away from the road is unsafe.

 Many states have laws prohibiting texting while driving.
 This includes PA and NJ.
 But, 36% of drivers admitted to texting while driving in 2015.
 660,000 people admitted to using an electronic device while driving during the day.
-Texting is dangerous because it involves taking your eyes off the road, hands off the wheel, and mind off the task of driving.
+Texting is dangerous because it takes your eyes off the road, hands off the wheel, and mind off the task of driving.

-Whether you’re texting, talking, or browsing the Internet, using a cell phone while driving is hazardous.
+Whether you’re texting, talking, or browsing the web, using a cell phone while driving is deadly.
 Even hands-free devices distract drivers.

-And the #1 Cause of Distracted Driving Crashes is…
+And the #1 Cause of Fatal Distracted Driving Crashes is…

 Even though your hands are on the wheel and your eyes are on the road, your thoughts are not on driving.
-Your reaction time will be slower as you take your focus away from your daydream and bring it back to the task of driving.
-Those few seconds could be the difference between rear-ending the car in front of you and stopping in time.
+Your reaction time will be slower as you take your focus away from the task of driving.
+A split-second could be the difference between rear-ending a car in front of you and stopping in time.
 Don’t be the cause of a fatal distracted driving accident.
 Keep your mind on the road.

 Philadelphia Distracted Driving Accident Attorneys

-There are some other causes of fatal distracted driving crashes as well.
-Distracted driving crashes are so devastating because they could have been prevented had the driver been paying attention.
-If you or a loved one was hurt in a crash caused by a distracted driver, you need an experienced attorney on your side.
+If you or a loved one is hurt in a crash caused by a distracted driver, you need an experienced attorney on your side.
 We investigate to prove the distraction caused the accident.

 If you or a loved one was hurt in a crash caused by a distracted driver, you need an experienced attorney on your side.
 A distracted driving accident lawyer at Kane & Silverman will fight for your rights.
-Do not hesitate to contact us at 215-232-1000 or fill out our online contact form for a free evaluation.
-We have offices in Philadelphia, PA and Marlton, NJ where you can speak with our auto accident attorneys.
+Contact us at 215-232-1000 or fill out our online contact form for a free consultation.
+We have offices in Philadelphia PA and Marlton NJ.
+If you can’t make it to us, we can come to you.